department-of-veterans-affairs/vets-website/content/pages/education-training/index.md

   <div class="link">
     <a href="https://www.vets.gov/education/tools-programs/careerscope/"><b>CareerScope</b></a>
-    <p>Get a CareerScope assessment to help you figure out your career path when transitioning into civilian life.</p>
+    <p>Get a CareerScope assessment to help you figure out your career path when transitioning to civilian life.</p>
   </div>

   <div class="link">